lightray22/andromeda-desktop-clients/README.md

 - `src/lib/andromeda` the core library that implements communication with the server
 - `src/bin/andromeda-fuse-cli` and `src/lib/andromeda-fuse` for mounting with FUSE
 - FUTURE `src/bin/andromeda-sync-cli` and `src/lib/andromeda-sync` for running directory sync operations
-- `src/bin/andromeda-gui` a Qt-based GUI client for FUSE and directory sync (uses the above libraries)
+- `src/bin/andromeda-gui` a Qt-based GUI client for FUSE and directory sync

+### Common Usage

+For all binaries, given HTTP server URLs can optionally include the protocol, the port number, and URL variables.
+For example both of the following are valid: `myhostname` and `https://myhostname.tld:4430/test.php?urlvar`.

 ### Building